 - Increase your Quality Score

-Pretty impressive to say you can implement them within a few minuites.
+Pretty impressive when you consider these can be implemented within just a few minutes.

-Adwords ad extensions are located within the advert extensions tab of your Adwords account.
+Adwords Ad Extensions are located within the ‘Ad extensions’ tab of your Adwords account.

 All of the manually created Adwords ad extensions can be accessed by using the view dropdown.